xianyingkong/diffusion-text-generation/README.md

 - Clone this repository locally
 - [Optional, but recommended] Create a virtual environment: `python -m venv .venv`
 - To install the dependencies, run the following command from the root directory of the project: `pip install -r requirements.txt`
-- There is also a Docker image that can help you run this project.
+- Alternative: There is also a [Docker image](https://github.com/users/alexander-jensen/packages/container/package/diffusion-image) that can also replicate the environment.
+    - Run `docker pull ghcr.io/alexander-jensen/diffusion-image:latest` to pull the image.
+    - `docker run --rm -it diffusion-image` runs the environment in which the next step can be followed.
 - To train a model, run `python run.py`
     - This loads the mini Shakespeare data, trains a mini model with 100 epochs, and saves generated sequence into the `output/` directory
     - Note that 100 epochs are strictly insufficient for the model to learn and generate meaningful output.
 However, for convenience of user testing, we set the default as 100 epochs